 Microsoft has released Windows 11, which includes major renovations and a host of new features.
-With the new start menu rounded corners, and Widgets, Windows 11 has a whole new look, but it also brings a host of productivity improvements, including Snap Layouts, which lets you run multiple apps at once, and Dynamic Refresh Rate to save battery life.
+With the new Start Menu, rounded corners, and Widgets, Windows 11 has a whole new look, but it also brings a host of productivity improvements, including Snap Layouts, which let you run multiple apps at once, and Dynamic Refresh Rate to save battery life.

 Microsoft has released Windows 11.
 They guarantee regular features and security updates through Automatic Windows Updates.
 But if you don’t want it, in this guide, you will learn 5 different methods to stop or disable Automatic Windows Updates in Windows 11 and also why you should disable it in some cases and why you shouldn’t.